jbrr/ideabox-2/README.md

 * `rake test`

 * **Nota Bene**: At the moment, integration tests fail if they run in the wrong order.
-It's some issue that I haven't figured out yet that involves Capybara, Selenium, and JavaScript now getting along very well.
+It's some issue that I haven't figured out yet that involves Capybara, Selenium, and JavaScript not getting along very well.